South African art: Black art post-apartheid

 The Johannesburg Biennale's Africus (1995) and Trade Routes (1997) had a significant impact on the cultural awareness of new South African art.
-These events were among the first exhibitions that revealed the “new South African art” to the international community, but also other local South Africans.
+These events were among the first exhibitions that revealed the "new South African art" to the international community, but also other local South Africans.
 This gave Black South African artists a new platform to express the effects to which apartheid had influenced society.
 In the post-apartheid regime, artists have now been given an apparatus to protest social issues such as inequality, sexuality, state control over the personal realm, and HIV/AIDS.
 However, the emphasis to embody many of these social issues within Black South African art has a led to a stereotype that many young artists are now trying to escape.
-International pressure has been said to once again demand a level of ‘authenticity’ within South African art that portrays discourse on the topic of apartheid.
-Scholar Victoria Rovine goes as far as to state that “these exhibitions represent a South Africa that seeks liberation not from apartheid itself but from apartheid as an already predictable subject for artistic production.”
-Furthermore, although South African art is not always political, conversations stemming from its interpretation are rarely apolitical and the high demand for apartheid symbols by private collectors have raised concerns over the collection of the art for the sake of nostalgia.
+International pressure has been said to demand once again a level of 'authenticity' within South African art that portrays discourse on the topic of apartheid.
+Scholar Victoria Rovine goes as far as to state that "these exhibitions represent a South Africa that seeks liberation not from apartheid itself but from apartheid as an already predictable subject for artistic production."
+Furthermore, although South African art is not always political, conversations stemming from its interpretation are rarely apolitical, and the high demand for apartheid symbols by private collectors has raised concerns over the collection of the art for the sake of nostalgia.